MdEhsanulHaqueKanan/house-plant-species-identifier-machine-learning-flask-app/README.md

 ### Detailed Classification Report (Test Set)

-The comprehensive classification report on the test set provides a detailed breakdown of the model's precision, recall, and F1-score for each plant species, as well as overall averages:

 | Metric       | Precision | Recall | F1-Score | Support |
 | :----------- | :-------- | :----- | :------- | :------ |
 | **Macro Avg** | **0.82** | **0.82** | **0.81** | **1478**|